uber/piranha/POLYGLOT_README.md

 ## Piranha DSL

-In PolyglotPiranha's, programs are graphs of match-replace rules that can be composed and chained.
+In PolyglotPiranha, programs are graphs of match-replace rules that can be composed and chained.

 ### Rules